Scholarships are the best source of free money, and can help you reduce the total cost of your education.

 - Avoid mistakes.
 Make sure your application and presentation are neat and organized.
 Double check your application for spelling errors.

 - Beware of scams.
-Most scholarships are free; be wary of scholarships that charge a fee.
+Most scholarships are free; be wary of scholarships that charge a fee to apply.

 ASA College Access Centers